m-lamonaca/programming-notes/DotNet/ASP.NET/Razor Syntax.md

 @Model.EntityProp

 <from>
-    // use the property as the label, eventyally w/ [DysplayName("...")]
+    // use the property as the label, eventually w/ [DisplayName("...")]
     <label asp-for="EntityProp"></label>
     @Html.LabelFor()